soham2560/DockerForROS2Development/README.md

 **Note:**  You need to be authenticated with `ghcr.io` and have the appropriate permissions to push images to the `soham2560` repository.

+## Usage Examples

+The following repositories demonstrate how to use these Docker images in real-world ROS 2 projects with Dev Containers:

+*   **[LiDAR_Camera_Calibration](https://github.com/soham2560/LiDAR_Camera_Calibration)**: This repository demonstrates a LiDAR-Camera calibration process within a ROS 2 environment.
+It utilizes a Dev Container configured with the `humble` image for consistent development and execution.
+You can find the devcontainer configuration inside the `.devcontainer` folder.

+*   **[6DOF_ObjectFollowing](https://github.com/soham2560/6DOF_ObjectFollowing)**: This repository implements a 6-DOF object following system using ROS 2.
+It leverages a Dev Container, making use of the `humble-garden` image.
+The project can be directly opened inside a container for immediate building and debugging.
+The set up is defined inside `.devcontainer`.

 ## Contributing

 Contributions to this project are welcome!
 If you have improvements or suggestions, please submit a pull request.